Linuxfabrik/lfops/roles/php/README.md

 This role installs and configures PHP (and PHP-FPM) on the system, optionally with additional modules.

 Note that this role does NOT let you specify a particular PHP version.
 It simply installs the latest available PHP version from the repos configured in the system.
-If you want or need to install a specific or the latest PHP version available, use the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) beforehand.
+If you want or need to install a specific or the latest PHP version available, use the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) (Red Hat family) or [linuxfabrik.lfops.repo_sury](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_sury) (Debian family) beforehand.

 This role is compatible with the following PHP versions: